2bf-admin/ws-devmode/README.md

 # 2BeFocus Web Site - devmode
-Reimagined web site, devmode stage.
+Reimagined web site, dev stage.
 Fill the issues section with some errors you might notice or some front end requests.

 ---
 ## 🚧 - Work in progress